Holiday entitlement

 Treatment of unused holiday allocation

 While your employer will have a clearly defined leave year, this timetable is not necessarily set in stone.
-There are three traditional exceptions which may involve remuneration for unused holiday allocation or carrying them over to the next leave year:-
+In some situations, unused statutory holiday can be carried over to the next leave year.
+For example:-

-- If you have been off work on long-term sick
+• If you have been off work on long-term sick leave

-- If you have been on maternity leave
+• If you have been on maternity or other statutory family-related leave

 Employer refusing entitlement to paid holidays